Daarmom/Netflix-GPT/README.md

-1. Create React App
+- Create React App
-2. Configured TailwindCSS
+- Configured TailwindCSS
-3. Header component
+- Header component
-4. Routing of App
+- Routing of App
-5. Login form
+- Login form
-6. Sign Up form
+- Sign Up form
-7. Form Validation
+- Form Validation
-8. useRef Hook
+- useRef Hook
-9. Firebase SetUp
+- Firebase SetUp
-10. Deploying our App to Production
+- Deploying our App to Production
-11. Create SignUp User Account
+- Create SignUp User Account
-12. Implement Sign In user API
+- Implement Sign In user API
-13. Created Redux Store with userSlice
+- Created Redux Store with userSlice
-14. Implemented Sign Out
+- Implemented Sign Out
-15. Update Profile
+- Update Profile
+- BugFix : Sign Up user displayName and profile picture update
+- BugFix : If the user is not logged in Redirect /browse to Login Page
+- Unsubscribe to the onAuthStateChanged callback
+- Add hardcoded values to the constant file

-16. Fetch from TMDB Movies Database
+Fetch from TMDB (The Movies Database)

 # Getting Started with Create React App